Philip Joubert de la Ferté: RAF career

 Joubert de la Ferté joined the British Army attending the Royal Military Academy Woolwich and gaining his commission in 1907.
 From 1907 to 1913 he served in the Royal Field Artillery, rising to the rank of lieutenant.
 In 1913 he attended the Central Flying School and went on to serve in the Royal Flying Corps.
 With the outbreak of the First World War in 1914, he joined the British Expeditionary Force flying one of the first two operational sorties of the war.
 In 1915 Joubert de la Ferté was appointed Officer Commanding, No. 15 Squadron RFC.
 Later that year he took up command of No. 1 Squadron.
 As the war progressed, Joubert de la Ferté commanded No. 33 Squadron and then several different wings.
 On 1 April 1918 Joubert de la Ferté transferred to the Royal Air Force in the rank of lieutenant colonel and by the end of hostilities in 1918 he had command of the Royal Air Force in Italy.

 During the inter-war years, Joubert de la Ferté occupied several staff and command posts, rising through the ranks.
 Notably, he was appointed Air Officer Commanding No. 23 Group in 1929, Commandant of the RAF Staff College, Andover, in 1930 and Air Officer Commanding No. 11 Group in July 1936 before becoming Air Officer Commanding-in-Chief Coastal Command in September 1936.

 At the start of the Second World War, Joubert de la Ferté was Air Officer Commanding Air Forces in India.
 On his return to Great Britain he occupied a number of senior staff appointments and returned to his former post as Air Officer Commanding-in-Chief Coastal Command.
 It was there that he pioneered several innovations.
 These included Planned Flying and Maintenance and the introduction of a torpedo version of the Beaufighter.
 In February 1943 he became an Inspector-General of the RAF.

 On 23 November 1943, Joubert de la Ferté was appointed as the Deputy Chief of Staff (Information and Civil Affairs) at the South East Asia Command.
 Two years later on 14 November 1945, Joubert de la Ferté retired from the RAF.

+Personal life

 In 1915 he married Marjorie Denison: they had two daughters.
+He married twice.